-The PIT Code foresees, with the respective specificities, the segmentation of income into Groups, namely:
+The Personal Income Tax (PIT) Code foresees, with the respective specificities, the segmentation of income into Groups, namely:

 - Group A: Generally applicable to the income earned by employees.